ONEARMY/story-hopper/assets/_posts/2018-04-18-my-perspective-on-profit.md

 maker: Dave Hakkens
 title: My perspective on profit
 subtitle: Profit is a great way to see how bad a company is doing
 about: In todays world we consider profit as a good thing, its an indicator to see how well a company is doing.
-However i'd say its actually a perfect way to see which companies are doing..bad.
+Or as the business dictionary describes it:<i> 'It is the best known measure of success in an enterprise." </i>However i'd say its actually a perfect way to see which companies are doing..bad.
 So next time you see a company with a lot of profit remember this video.
 date: 2018-04-18 10:01
 categories:
   - original